HkiPythonWorkshops/Workshops/ws4/material.md

 * Functions & running your program
 * More data structures
-  * Lists - list comprehensions, sort/reverse, in-place, zip
+  * Lists - basic list operations, sort/reverse in-place, list comprehensions
   * Dictionaries
 * Data I/O
   * Reading a file
   * Writing to a file
+  * Appending to a file

+Note: `>>>` shows what the program will look like when typed into the Python command line interpreter.
+You can also save any of the sample code into a file and run it with `python your_file_name.py`.

 ### Functions